mario-cossio/Lucidarios/README.md

 # Lucidarios
 **Repository of the witnesses of the <em>Lucidario</em>**

-This is a repository for the nine testimonies of Sancho IV's <em>Lucidario</em>.
+This is a repository for the nine witnesses of Sancho IV's <em>Lucidario</em>.
 The transcriptions are encoded using the [semi-paleographic system](http://www.hispanicseminary.org/manual-en.htm) of the Hispanic Seminary of Medieval Studies, as explained [here](https://lucidarios.hypotheses.org/transcripciones/normas-de-transcripcion):

 <ol>
 <li>A (Biblioteca Nacional de España, ms. 3369)</li>